AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with `$popup` modifier are not supported by AdGuard Content Blocker.
+Rules with the `$popup` modifier are not supported by AdGuard Content Blocker.

 :::